Philip Paul (drummer)

 Philip Paul (August 11, 1925 – January 30, 2022) was an American studio drummer from Cincinnati, Ohio.

 In 2009, he was honored at the Rock and Roll Hall of Fame and Museum in Cleveland, as part of their "From Songwriters to Soundmen: The People Behind the Hits".
-In 2009, he was honored with the Ohio Heritage Fellowship, Ohio's highest honor for traditional artists.
+Also in 2009, Paul was honored with the Ohio Heritage Fellowship, Ohio's highest honor for traditional artists.
 In 2002, he was honored by the Cincinnati Enquirer with a Lifetime CAMMY Award for his contributions to the music and culture of the city.

 Early life

 Paul was born in Harlem, New York, on August 11, 1925.
 He was raised in Manhattan and learned to play the drums when he was nine years old.
 His father, Philip Paul, Sr. arrived in the U.S. from St. Croix with his brothers, Fred and John.
 They worked construction during the day and performed in their own Afro-Caribbean jazz band at night.
 Paul Jr. became mesmerized by the drums played by his uncle, John.
 When Paul was nine years old, his father bought him a drum set, along with lessons.
 By the time he was 13 years old, he began playing with his father's band.